Court of Appeal Denies Government’s Request to Appeal Plate Denial Decision for 407 ETR Debts

 TORONTO, February 24, 2006

-407 ETR announced today that the Ontario Government has sought leave to appeal a recent ruling of the Ontario Superior Court of Justice regarding the right to set toll rates.
+407 ETR announced today that the Ontario Court of Appeal has denied the Ontario Government leave to appeal a recent Divisional Court decision regarding plate denial for 407 ETR debts.

 For more information, contact: